Skip to main content

 By default, the Resolver field of an ENS name points to the ENS Public Resolver contract.
 This Public Resolver enables your ENS name to have various usable records such as wallet addresses, avatars, and social profiles.

-If the Resolver field is empty or incorrectly set, these records (like wallet addresses, avatars, or social links) cannot be added.
+If the Resolver field is empty or incorrectly set, function to add records (like wallet addresses, avatars, or social links) will not be available.

 The new ENS Public Resolver contract: 0x231b0Ee14048e9dCcD1d247744d114a4EB5E8E63